codeenigma/ce-vm/docs/stack/app.md

 ## Network

-It gets assigned the IP 192.168.56.2 which is accessible from your host when using VirtualBox or Docker on Linux.
-A DNS entry makes app-vm.codeenigma.com and any subdomain point to it, meaning you can access it at whatever.app-vm.codeenigma.com directly.
+It gets assigned the IP 192.168.56.2 and a DNS entry makes *.app-vm.codeenigma.com and point to it.
+You can access it at whatever.app-vm.codeenigma.com directly.

-When using Docker on Mac/Windows, it is only accessible through port forwarding, which means you need to add an host entry pointing to 127.0.0.1 to access it through a domain name.

 ## Components